-Yes, TK, kindergarten, and Special Education teachers supporting TK/kindergarten students new to WaKIDS will be reimbursed for their time (in addition to receiving clock hours).
+Yes, kindergarten and special education teachers supporting kindergarteners who complete WaKIDS 101 will be reimbursed for their time (in addition to receiving clock hours).
 Partial reimbursement is not offered.
 OSPI reimburses districts at a set rate to compensate teachers for participation in WaKIDS 101.
 The rate of compensation districts pay teachers may vary in accordance with districts' own policies and bargaining agreements.
-The maximum reimbursement rate for completing WaKIDS 101 is \$200.
+If you completed the WaKIDS 101, the maximum reimbursement rate you can expect is \$360.

-Please note that OSPI reimburses school districts through the OSPI grants management system, EGMS, and districts disseminate this funding.
+Since Transitional Kindergarten (TK) is a voluntary program, TK teachers are not eligible for the WaKIDS 101 completion reimbursement.
+TK teachers are, however, eligible for the \$120 IRR Stipend.
+Please note that OSPI reimburses school districts through the OSPI grants management system, and districts disseminate this funding.

-The WaKIDS Refresher, WaKIDS Support Staff, WaKIDS Paraprofessionals and WaKIDS Administrator training do not offer reimbursement.
+The WaKIDS Refresher and WaKIDS Administrator do not offer reimbursement.